mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

       ![Addressing by Content]({{ '/assets/post-fig/ntm_addr_3.png' | relative_url }})
       {: style="width: 100%;" class="center"}
       *Figure 2.
-Addressing By Content Similarity .
+Shifting the Address by Convolution.
 (Image source: Original Paper)*

-  4. Sharpening
+  4. **Sharpening**
-      We need a differentiable way to apply the shift so we used the Convolutional Shift in last step, but the Convolutional shift also make the output vector blurry, so reduce this bluriiness, there's a sharpening step after shift and power of sharpening is decided by $$\gamma_t$$.
+      We need a differentiable way to apply the shift, so we used the Convolutional Shift in the last step, but the Convolutional shift also makes the output vector blurry, so reduce this blurriness, there's a sharpening step after shift, and power of sharpening is decided by $$\gamma_t$$.

       $$
         w_t \leftarrow \frac{w^s_t(i)^{\gamma_t}}{\sum_j{w^s_t(j)^{\gamma_t}}}